slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"Fear is the main source of superstition, and one of the main sources of cruelty.
 To conquer fear is the beginning of wisdom."
 -- Bertrand Russell [1872]*

-> *"Failure is the condiment that gives success its flavour."
+> *"Failure is the condiment that gives success its flavor."
 -- Truman Capote [1924]*

 > *"It’s not the load that breaks you down, it’s the way you carry it."